dimforge/ncollide/book/geometric_representations/composite_geometries.md

    *not* have to be shared.
 2. `push_geom_with_mass_properties(...)`: use this if your geometry does *not* implement `Volumetric` and does *not* have to be shared.
-This time, the object mass, center of mass and angular inertia tensor must be provided.
+This time, the object surface, mass, center of mass and angular inertia tensor must be provided.
 3. `push_shared_geom_with_mass_properties(...)`: use this if your geometry has to be shared.
-This time, even if `shared_geometry` did implement the `Volumetric` trait, the object mass, center of mass and angular inertia tensor must be provided.
+This time, even if `shared_geometry` did implement the `Volumetric` trait, the object surface, mass, center of mass and angular inertia tensor must be provided.

 ###### 2d example <div class="d2" onclick="window.open('../src/compound_data2d.rs')"></div>
 ```rust